Scifabric/pybossa/doc/user/tutorial.rst

 .. note::

-    Flickr Person Finder uses the **pbs** command line tool which simplifies a lot accessing the PyBossa API endpoints.
+    Flickr Person Finder uses the **pbs** command line tool which simplifies a lot accessing the PYBOSSA API endpoints.
 Therefore, you will need to install the *pybossa-pbs* with `pip --a python installer packager <http://pypi.python.org/pypi/pip>`_::

     $ pip install pybossa-pbs